Package 'resmush'

 file.copy(jpg_file, tmp_jpg, overwrite = TRUE)

-# Output summary in console
+# Display a summary in the console.

 summary <- resmush_file(c(tmp_png, tmp_jpg))